 News

-Electricity giant: "Get used to high electricity prices"
+The electricity giant: "Get used to high electricity prices"

 May 2, 2022

-- This is a serious situation and the energy transition in Europe needs to be accelerated.
-It is difficult to speculate on the way forward.
-But right now it looks like we have to get used to continued very volatile and high electricity prices, says Anna Borg, CEO of Vattenfall, according to Dagens Industri.
+"It is a serious situation, and the energy transition in Europe needs to be accelerated.
+It is difficult to speculate about the future development.
+But right now, it looks like we have to get used to continued very volatile and high electricity prices," says Anna Borg, CEO of Vattenfall, according to Dagens Industri.

-Hope for accelerated action
+Hoping for accelerated measures

-- The best way is to remove the bottlenecks.
-And we hope that Svenska Kraftnät will speed up investments in the Swedish grid, says Anna Borg.
+"The best way is to build away the bottlenecks.
+And we hope that Svenska kraftnät speeds up investments in the Swedish core network," says Anna Borg.

-More green technology news
+More news about green technology

 Back to News